ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 One of the ways you can enable productivity in your team is by creating, or allowing for, large blocks of free time for your engineers.
 Context switching (our tendency to shift from one unrelated task to another) is expensive (see TheMultitasking Myth at ctohb.com/myth), so the more time you can create for engineers to do the work of engineering without switching to other tasks (email, phone calls, meetings), the less total context switching penalty you pay.

 I'm a fan of declaring an informal meeting hours window for the team.
-Encourage the engineering team, and cross-functional teams, to schedule meetings during this two or three hour window every day and try not to schedule engineers outside that window. at leaves a healthy amount of time *every single day* for your engineering team to focus on the core of their work and also make space for necessary informational and conflict resolution meetings.
+Encourage the engineering team, and cross-functional teams, to schedule meetings during this two or three hour window every day and try not to schedule engineers outside that window.
+That leaves a healthy amount of time *every single day* for your engineering team to focus on the core of their work and also make space for necessary informational and conflict resolution meetings.
 If your team is in more than three hours of meetings per day (fifteen hours per week, nearly half of their time!), you should take a close look at those meetings and ask yourself if they can be consolidated and reduced.

 Other teams have found success with no-meeting days setting aside one or more days each week when nobody schedules any recurring meetings.
 Just keep in mind that, in a forty-hour work week, your goal is to reserve as many of those hours as possible for your engineering team as contiguous blocks of focus time.
 A single no-meeting day implies an eight-hour block of focus time, but there are still thirty-two other hours to consider, so it doesn t solve the whole problem.